Khengarji I: In court of Mahmud Begada

 At the time of murder of Hamirji, his elder sons, Alioji and Khengarji both were in Ahmadabad and escaped the complete destruction of the royal family of senior branch.
 Further, the other two sons of Hamirji were saved from execution by the wife of Jam Rawal.
-Khengarji was 15 years old when his father was murdered.
-He enlisted himself in to the army of Mahmud Begada and became his confidante.
+Khengarji was 15 years old when his father was murdered.Hamirji's sister was wife of Mahmud Begada by her help He enlisted himself in to the army of Mahmud Begada and became his confidante.
 During one royal hunting party, Khengarji I killed a lion and saved the life of Sultan Begada for which he was asked to name his reward.

 Ruler of Morbi

-The prime ambition of Khengarji was to regain Cutch and hence he asked for support to fight Jam Rawal, whereby, he was given 1000 soldiers and fiefdom of Morvi and given a title of Rao by the Sultan Mohamad Beghda in 1538.
+The prime ambition of Khengarji was to regain kutch and hence he asked for support to fight Jam Rawal, whereby, he was given 1000 soldiers and fiefdom of Morvi and given a title of Rao by the Sultan Mohamad Beghda in 1538.

-Conquering of Cutch
+Conquest of kutch

-Rao Khengar now based at Morbi, with the support of army provided to him and well wishers within Cutch fought with Jam Rawal and slowly started gaining the territories of Rapar and nearby villages.
-As Khengarji was the rightful heir to the throne he was welcomed within Cutch.
+Rao Khengar now based at Morbi, with the support of army provided to him and well wishers within kutch fought with Jam Rawal and slowly started gaining the territories of Rapar and nearby villages.
+As Khengarji was the rightful heir to the throne he was welcomed within kutch.